Houston Lawyers for Intoxication Manslaughter Victims

-What is intoxication manslaughter?
+What is intoxication manslaughter in a Car Crash?

 Drunks driving in Houston cause numerous deaths every year.
 Intoxication manslaughter occurs when an individual, by reason of their intoxication, causes the wrongful death of another person.
 This usually occurs when a drunk driver causes a car accident.